-There has been so many changes in the way Google has been handling link building over the last 18 months or so there are lots of SEOs out there who are still scratching their heads or worse still have completely given up, others are still using old link building techniques which will burn their clients’ websites and worse still there has been the rise of negative SEO, where a link builder is employed to build links to a businesses competitors specifically to damage their rankings.
+Others are still using old link building techniques, which will burn their clients’ websites and worse still, there has been a rise in negative SEO.
+A link builder is employed to build links to a business’s competitors specifically to damage their rankings.

-Why does Google Penalize You for Bad Links?
+Why Does Google Penalise You for Bad Links?

-Google really had to do something, the basis of their algorithm is the hyperlinks that are out there – this is what made Google different in the beginning and it’s what the SEO community have been manipulating for years in order to get better rankings and in the process the SEO industry has grown exponentially to include all manner of people (including guys like me!).
+Google really had to do something.
+The basis of their algorithm is hyperlinks that are out there – this is what made Google different in the beginning.
+It’s what the SEO community have been manipulating for years to get better rankings.
+As a result, the SEO industry has grown exponentially to include people (including guys like me!).

-The thing is, if you speak to the average SEO, under the cover of darkness, maybe plying them with a beer or two, they’d probably admit to you that they’ve done some dodgy link building in their time, the smart ones stopped doing it a good couple of years ago opting to build the not so dodgy links and maybe even a few half decent ones.
+Suppose you speak to the average SEO, under cover of darkness, maybe plying them with a beer or two.
+In that case, they’d probably admit to you that they’ve done some dodgy link building in their time.
+The smart ones stopped doing it a good couple of years ago, opting to build the not so dodgy links and maybe even a few half-decent ones.

-I’ve covered this before in several posts on Grow Traffic however briefly I’ll go through a few ways in which Google works out what are bad links.
+I’ve covered this before in several posts on Grow Traffic; however, briefly, I’ll go through a few ways Google works out what are wrong links.

-A few days ago it came to light that Google was starting to de-index free directory sites – these have been a fundamental element of a number of link profiles over the years but I think it’s fair to say these have no gone the way of the dodo.
-Paid directories and high quality free directories may still count but forget those free directories – don’t go near them with a barge pole!
+A few days ago, it came to light that Google was starting to de-index free directory sites.
+These have been a fundamental element of several link profiles over the years, but I think it’s fair to say these have not gone the way of the dodo.
+Paid directories and high-quality free directories may still count but forget those free directories – don’t go near them with a barge pole

-As Google is penalizing websites because they are using dodgy link there is a whole new industry growing out there that aims to build dodgy links in order to de-rank a business’ competitive websites this is being known as negative SEO or more simply NSEO.
+As Google is penalising websites because they are using dodgy links, a whole new industry is growing out there that aims to build dodgy links to de-rank a business’ competitive websites; this is known as negative SEO or, more simply, SEO.

 I can see the days in the not too distant future when a company could sue a competitor as they believe they’ve intentionally had links built to their website to damage its rankings.

-I also think this puts the SEO link builder in quite a strange position, in the future it could be possible to sue the SEO provider for having built links that have damaged a company’s rankings.
+This puts the SEO link builder in quite a strange position.
+In the future, it could be possible to sue the SEO provider for having built links that have damaged a company’s rankings.
 No wonder SEOs are leaving the industry in their droves!

-I doubt it’s going to ever become illegal but if a competitor finds out that you’ve been systematically trying to use negative seo to damage their rankings I’m confident this could result in a court case and the party carrying out negative seo would be in the wrong.
+I doubt it will ever become illegal, but if a competitor finds out that you’ve been systematically trying to use negative SEO to damage their rankings, I’m confident this could result in a court case.
+The party carrying out negative SEO would be in the wrong.